milanvdmaaten/portfolio/content/blog/npo/index.md

     body: The content rows on the homepage are also prioritized from 'most personalized content' to 'less personalized content'.
-Content rows as 'Continue watching' and 'My favorites' are for example positioned at the top of the screen.
+Content rows as 'Continue watching' and 'My favorites' are for example positioned at the top of the page.
 This enlarges the user's chance to tune in on something as quick as possible.
   - type: imagesBlock
     size: extra-small